A Comparison of Categories of Nori Motivic Sheaves: The fundamental sequence in Voevodsky's setting

 The construction of the $\Gmot(k)$-action on sheaves of geometric origin is based on Proposition~\ref{prop:Dbgeo=Mod_DA}.
 Indeed, by~\cite[Thm.~1.3.21]{AyoAnab} one can regard $\Gmot(k)$ as the spectral group parameterizing the self-equivalences of the Betti algebra $\mathcal{B}_k$, as defined in~\cite[Defn.~1.3.13]{AyoAnab}.
 A self-equivalence of $\mathcal{B}_k$ defines a self-equivalence of the Betti algebra $\mathcal{B}_X$ (via Lemma~\ref{lem:BtiAlg_defn}(2)), and the latter determines an autoequivalence of the stable $\infty$-category $\DA(X;\mathcal{B}_X)$ by transport of structure.
 By construction, as $X$ varies, these assemble into an autoequivalence of the six functor formalism $X \mapsto \Dgeo(X)$.
 In order to deduce the first point of Theorem~\ref{thm:Anabel}, one has to show that this construction identifies autoequivalences of the six functor formalism $X \mapsto \DA(X;\mathcal{B}_X)$ with self-equivalences of $\mathcal{B}_k$: this is essentially a consequence of Drew--Gallauer's theorem (see Theorem~\ref{thm:Drew-Gallauer} below).

 In principle, Theorem \ref{thm:Anabel} gives information about the $\Lambda$-valued points of $\Gmot(k)$ whenever $\Lambda$ is a connective commutative $\Q$-algebra.
-Since we are only interested in the action of the classical group $\GmotAy(k)$, we may restrict our attention to classical $\Q$-algebra.
-For notational convenience, we let $\CAlg_{\Q}$ denote the category of classical commutative $\Q$-algebras.
+Since we are only interested in the action of the classical group $\GmotAy(k)$, we may restrict our attention to classical $\Q$-algebras.
+Let $\CAlg_{\Q}$ denote the category of classical commutative $\Q$-algebras.

 In this section we only need to consider the $\GmotAy(k)$-action on local systems of geometric origin, regarded as perverse sheaves.
 We start from the following observation: \begin{lem} For every smooth $k$-variety $X$, the full subcategory $\Locgeo^{\rm{A}}(X) \subset \Dgeo(X)$ is $\GmotAy(k)$-stable. \end{lem} \begin{proof} Without loss of generality, we may assume $X$ connected, say of dimension $d$.
 In this situation, for every $\Lambda \in \CAlg_{\Q}$, the category $\Locgeo^{\rm{A}}(X)_{\Lambda}$ can be identified with the full subcategory of $\Dgeo(X)_{\Lambda}$ spanned by the dualizable objects concentrated in degree $d$. \end{proof}